"Do not be conformed to this world, but be transformed by the renewing of your minds,

 All members continually strive to be responsive to others' needs, pray for each other and

 for God's grace for the Community, and work to incorporate the Supporting Values into

 Some of our key tools and methods:

-RULE OF LIFE – Members build a Personal Rule of Life.
+RULE OF LIFE – Members follow a Common Rule of Life.
 But they develop a personal

-commentary to the Rule - how and why they live out the values of the Community in their own lives.
-The Rule of Life
+commentary to the Rule - how and why they live out the values of the Community in their

 JOURNALING – Members are encouraged to jot down the events of the day, and reflect